jjwahl/jjwahl/README.md

 - 🌱 I’m currently learning **AWS, Godot and Swift**

-- 👨‍💻 All of my other sound related projects are available at [www.jonas-wahl.com](www.jonas-wahl.com)
+- 👨‍💻 All of my other sound related projects are available at [my first website](https://jonas-wahl.com/)

 - 💬 Let's talk about **TTRPGs, coding languages, music and whatever new exciting thing you want to!**

 - 📫 How to reach me **jonasjorge97@gmail.com**

-- 📄 Know about my experiences [www.jonas-wahl.com/about](www.jonas-wahl.com/about)
+- 📄 Know about my experiences [here](https://jonas-wahl.com/about)

 - ⚡ Fun fact **I have A LOT of hobbies and I'm a huge nerd**